 Most holidays pass without incident, but you need to prepared for when things go wrong.

-Maisie Whitehead loves to travel, and is currently exploring the possibility of travelling full time, using her writing skills to earn money as she explores Asia and beyond.
+Maisie Whitehead loves to travel, and is currently exploring the possibility of traveling full time, using her writing skills to earn money as she explores Asia and beyond.

 Take a look at this link to find more safety travel tips.